Self-Driving Car Accident Lawyer

 - Inclement weather may cause problems: Sensors and cameras may have interference from bad weather.
 Also, communication with the cloud may be affected.

 - Interpreting directions: driverless cars would be unable, at least at this time, to interpret construction flags or worker hand signals to stop or proceed.
 Likewise, the vehicles would be unable to understand a police officer telling motorists to proceed when traffic lights break down.
 Manual signals are not decoded by the algorithms embedded in the vehicle’s computer system.

 - Deciphering the law: a vehicle may not be able to adapt to all state laws.

 I’m Ed Smith, a Self-Driving Car Accident Lawyer.
 Self-driving cars will be able to transport individuals without the problems associated with driver error or reckless driving.
 However, software glitches, hacking and malware may still cause an accident, and driver-controlled vehicles will still be around for some time.
 While testing is still being done, some issues will surface as accidents happen.
 At my law firm, we will be able to help clients with accident injuries and death surrounding self-driving car technology.
 You can call me at 916.921.6400 or (800) 404-5400, or fill out my online contact form for free, friendly advice.

-I’ve been helping clients in California with personal injury and wrongful death cases for 36 years.
+I’ve been helping clients in California with personal injury and wrongful death cases since 1982.